Connor Bedard: Chicago Blackhawks (2023–present)

 Bedard recorded 23 goals and 44 assists for 67 points in all 82 games during his sophomore 2024–25 season.

-Bedard started strong to the 2025–26 season.
-On November 7, 2025, Bedard recorded his recording his fourth career four-point game in a 4–0 win over the Calgary Flames, becoming the first player since Steven Stamkos to record four or more four-point games before age 21.
+On November 7, 2025, Bedard recorded his fourth career four-point game in a 4–0 win over the Calgary Flames, becoming the first player since Steven Stamkos to record four or more four-point games before age 21.
+Bedard's offensive production continued during the opening month of the 2025–26 NHL season.
+He sustained a shoulder injury in a 3–2 loss against the St. Louis Blues on December 12, which sidelined him for 12 games.
+Bedard was sixth in scoring amongst all skaters in NHL at the time of the injury.
+He was formally appointed as an alternate captain for the team after captain Nick Foligno was traded midway through the season.
+Bedard tallied career highs with 30 goals and 45 assists in 69 games during the 2025–26 season.

+In July 2026, Bedard suffered a shoulder injury during an off-season training session, which required surgery and would sideline him for the first month of the 2026–27 season.
+On July 17, Bedard signed a five-year, $75 million contract extension with the Blackhawks.
+On September 15, the Blackhawks named Bedard as the 37th captain in franchise history.

 International play

-In April and May 2021, Bedard played for the Canadian under-18 team at the 2021 IIHF World U18 Championships in Frisco, Texas, winning a gold medal, tying for second in the tournament in points, and earning a spot on the media all-star team.
+In April and May 2021, Bedard played for the Canada under-18 team at the 2021 World U18 Championships, winning a gold medal, tying for second in the tournament in points, and earning a spot on the media all-star team.

-On December 12, 2021, Bedard became the seventh 16-year-old to be selected by Canada for the World Junior Ice Hockey Championships.
+On December 12, 2021, Bedard became the seventh 16-year-old to be selected by Canada for the 2022 World Junior Championships.
 Initially the thirteenth forward in the lineup, by the end of the team's first game he had been elevated to the top six.
 Bedard scored four goals in an 11–2 victory over Austria, breaking Wayne Gretzky's record for most goals by a 16-year-old at the championships, and tying the overall Canadian record for most goals in a single World Junior game.
 However, the tournament was cancelled on December 29 due to concerns about COVID-19; it was subsequently announced that the event would be rebooted in August 2022.

-On April 18, 2022, Bedard was named to the Canadian team for the 2022 IIHF World U18 Championships, the only returning player from the previous year's championship team.
+On April 18, 2022, Bedard was named to the Canadian team for the 2022 World U18 Championships, the only returning player from the previous year's championship team.
 He scored a hat trick in the second game of the tournament, an 8–3 victory over Germany, breaking Shane Wright's record for Canada goal-scoring at the U18 Championships, and simultaneously breaking Mathew Barzal's Canada points record.
 Later in the summer, at the revived World Junior Championships, Bedard again played for Canada, attracting considerable attention for his shot.
 He recorded four goals and four assists over the course of the seven-game tournament, winning gold with Canada.